Mitigate threats by using Windows 10 security features

-Audit and modify the converted settings (the output file): Additional cmdlets let you apply, enumerate, enable, disable, and save settings in the output file.
+Audit and modify the converted settings (the output file): More cmdlets let you apply, enumerate, enable, disable, and save settings in the output file.
 For example, this cmdlet enables SEHOP and disables MandatoryASLR and DEPATL registry settings for Notepad:

 Set-ProcessMitigation -Name notepad.exe -Enable SEHOP -Disable MandatoryASLR,DEPATL

 Convert Attack surface reduction (ASR) settings to a Code Integrity policy file: If the input file contains any settings for EMET's Attack surface reduction (ASR) mitigation, the converter will also create a Code Integrity policy file.
 In this case, you can complete the merging, auditing, and deployment process for the Code Integrity policy, as described in Deploy Device Guard: deploy code integrity policies.
-This will enable protections on Windows 10 equivalent to EMET's ASR protections.
+This completion will enable protections on Windows 10 equivalent to EMET's ASR protections.

 Convert Certificate Trust settings to enterprise certificate pinning rules: If you have an EMET "Certificate Trust" XML file (pinning rules file), you can also use ConvertTo-ProcessMitigationPolicy to convert the pinning rules file into an enterprise certificate pinning rules file.
 Then you can finish enabling that file as described in Enterprise Certificate Pinning.
 For example: